ThePacielloGroup/cupper/content/patterns/project-setup.md

 title = "Library setup"
 +++

-By now, you should have followed the {{% patternLink "Installation" %}} instructions.
+By now, you should have followed the {{% pattern "Installation" %}} instructions.
 You should have Hugo and Node installed, and a local copy of a forked version of **Infusion**.
 You should also have run `npm install` in the root of that codebase.

 ## "Cleaning" the content folder